Bethesda Delays ‘The Elder Scrolls: Blades’ To 2019

 Bethesda didn’t have a release date set in stone for the game originally.
 Instead, the company just announced that it would release in 2018.
 However, seeing as there’s only a month left in the year, it makes sense that the game would be moved to 2019.

-The tweet from Bethesda says, “The Elder Scrolls: Blades will release in Early 2019 for iOS and Android devices.
-We are incredibly excited for you to play Blades and you can still sign up for Early Access.”
+“The Elder Scrolls: Blades will release in Early 2019 for iOS and Android devices.
+We are incredibly excited for you to play Blades and you can still sign up for Early Access,” the tweet from Bethesda says.

 The Elder Scrolls: Blades will release in Early 2019 for iOS and Android devices.
 We are incredibly excited for you to play Blades and you can still sign up for Early Access at https://t.co/uuFPob6YWJ.